hbubley/react_app_project_2/README.md

 ### MVP/PostMVP - 5min

+### Brainstorm:
 RESEARCH BEFORE ARCHITECTURE:
 - [Local storage with useEffect hoook](https://www.udemy.com/course/modern-react-bootcamp/learn/lecture/14384908#overview)
 - useReduce
+- Could I have the original json saved as a state and alter it to save the user's answer by adding an answer value?

 - store values (can this be done with state? yes, look into the udemy)
 - step function to take questions forward and back